All Episodes

 And yet he's neck and neck with Romney.

-But Romney's gonna have to do something more to break through.
+He does have an advantage being an incumbent, obviously, but Romney's going to have to do something more to break through.

-The debates are really, I think, gonna show us what's gonna happen.
+The debates are really, I think, going to show us what's going to happen.

 I think we'll see one way or another after the debate.